mlaurijsse/homebridge-rflink-gateway/README.md

 `delay` sets the delay used between commands to avoid flooding RFLink.

 `repeat` sets the number of time a command is resent to RFLink.
 In some setups (e.g. NewKaku dimmers), this might yield undesired results.

+`mqttHost` - name or ip address of your mqtt host.
+Required to enable mqtt device mode.

+`mqttTopic` - Optional topic for mqtt messages from your rflink device, defaults to `RFLink/msg`

+## Credits

+* NortherMan54 - Support for mqtt based RFLink devices, ie https://github.com/couin3/RFLink